WojciechowskiPiotr/cml-terraform-converter/README.md

   -f, --force           Overwrite files if destination folder exists

 Usage example: cml2tf -i topology.yaml
 ```

 ## Known issues

-Use the [GitHub Issues](https://github.com/WojciechowskiPiotr/cml-terraform-converter/issues) to report any problems or share ideas about expanding the script.
+Use [GitHub Issues](https://github.com/WojciechowskiPiotr/cml-terraform-converter/issues) to report any problems or share ideas about expanding the script.

 ## Getting involved

-If you want to contribute to this project.
-Feel free to fork it and then send your proposal using the [Pull Request](https://github.com/WojciechowskiPiotr/cml-terraform-converter/pulls).
+If you want to contribute to this project, feel free to fork it and then send your proposal using a [Pull Request](https://github.com/WojciechowskiPiotr/cml-terraform-converter/pulls).